SOSANA/All-Things-Javascript/javascript-Understanding-the-Weird-Parts/README.md

 * Section 7 - Odds And Ends
 * Section 8 - Examining Famous Frameworks And Libraries
 * Section 9 - Lets Build A Framework Library
-* Section 10 - Bonus Lecture on TypeScript, ES6, Transpiled Languages
-* Section 11 - Bonus Lecture on Existing and Upcoming features for ES6